Q: How long is the season?

 A: All classes run from the middle of August to the middle of June.
-After our annual Recital, we offer a six week long Summer session.
+After our annual Recital, we offer a four week long Summer session.

 Q: How can I register?

 A: You can register online or by coming to the studio during our office hours.
 If you register online, be sure to pick up your registration folder at the studio!